What is Achromatopsia?

 How is albinism treated?

 Albinism is a lifelong condition.
-Although there is no way to cure poor or absent pigment production or to correct the visual development, proper eye evaluation and management can be useful.
+Although there is no way to cure poor or absent pigment production or to correct visual development, proper eye evaluation and management can be useful.
 Eye misalignment can be treated with glasses or surgery.
 Glasses can be prescribed to improve vision and reduce light sensitivity.
 Magnifying glasses for reading and low vision aids for distance vision can also be helpful.

 Genetic counseling of affected individuals and their families is recommended.
 Counselors can provide a detailed explanation of the disorder including the chances of future children being affected.